ctm/Bataan-Memorial-Death-March/README.md

 Once I get to 7.3% (147.5 pounds), I'll ramp up my carbohydrate intake and increase the intensity of some of my training days.
 I'll concentrate on building my BMDM base.

-So far, I've also done some ultra-specific training so I could pace my brother-in-law at Leadville (he finished in 27:20) and then "run" the Tahoe 200 three weeks later.
+Initially, I've was doing some ultra-specific training so I could pace my brother-in-law at Leadville (he finished in 27:20) and then "run" the Tahoe 200 three weeks later.
+Now that I've finished T200, I'll concentrate more on building my BMDM base, although I have a bunch of ultras in the upcoming weekends.

 ## Non-pack Days